i-doit/knowledge-base/docs/en/i-doit-pro-add-ons/checkmk2/i-doit-web-gui.md

 # checkmk 2: i-doit Web GUI

-Most user interactions are based on i-doit’s [legacy Check\_MK add-on](../checkmk.md) which is currently shipped with i-doit pro/open.
+Most user interactions are based on i-doit’s [legacy Check\_MK add-on](../checkmk.md) which is currently shipped with i-doit/open.
 This legacy add-on must be enabled [via the i-doit Admin Center](../index.md) (it’s enabled by default).

 ## Enable real-time calls